trampgeek/jobe/README.md

   1. Bug fix - the Python3 syntax check, using py_compile, was using the
      default installed Python3 version, not a customised one (if set).

+### 1.7.0 (27 December 2022)

+  1. Add a configuration parameter to config.php to allow users to adjust the maximum time Jobe will wait for a free worker thread before aborting the execution and returning a server-overload response.

+  1. Alter the testsubmit program to workaround differences in the way RedHat servers handle process limits, particularly in containerised versions of Jobe.

+  1. Add performance measurement code to the testsubmit program.

+  1. Add several command-line arguments to make the testsubmit.py program more user-friendly.